 Mold thrives in hot, humid environments ranging anywhere from 77 to 86 degrees Fahrenheit.
 Outside temperatures will normally fluctuate between this range, quickly heating up the home.

 Keeping the house cool during the day may be easy as it’s simply uncomfortable to sit inside sweating with anything higher than 76 degrees.
 Just be aware if any doors are closed and you don’t have central air, other rooms can quickly become hot and humid, developing the perfect environment for mold.

 Circulate Air Throughout the Home

-While mold loves stagnant air, running fans, the air conditioner, and dehumidifiers should keep it from becoming a problem.
+Mold loves stagnant air, so running fans, the air conditioner, and dehumidifiers should keep it from becoming a problem.
 Be sure to keep the doors to other rooms open or ensure vents are open in each room to prevent moisture buildup.

 Clean the Home